AlexIgn88/graduate-work/README.md

 ## My graduate work:

 ## Progress of the graduate work:
+v 0.12.0
+additional information at the bottom of the forum page

 v 0.11.7
 The topic displays information about the last post, the time of creation, its author Topics are sorted by the last post